damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Functional model/README.md

 - **Comments:**

-  - *Relationships between functions are in/out-going flows of matter, energy or information.*
+  - *Relationships between functions are in/out-going flows of matter, energy, or information.*
   - *Logical AND/OR gates can be used to define concurrent or sequential functions.*
   - *Articulation of technical function can describe as input-output relationships transforming flows by using the functional modeling language in the format of the graph*